 The Italian Crypto Tax Regime: 2026 Compliance & Wealth Tax

-The statutory framework for crypto-assets in 2026 centers on the 26% Substitute Tax on capital gains and other income derived from holding or exchanging digital assets.
-Tax is only due if the total realized gains in a tax year exceed the €2,000 threshold.
-While gains below this limit are exempt from the substitute tax, they remain subject to absolute disclosure requirements.
-Furthermore, crypto-assets are subject to an annual Wealth Tax (IVCA) of 0.2% of their value as of December 31st, aligned with standard financial wealth tax rates.
+The statutory framework for crypto-assets centers on the 26% Substitute Tax on capital gains and other income derived from holding or exchanging digital assets.
+Tax is due if the total realized gains in a tax year exceed the €2,000 threshold.
+While gains below this limit are exempt from the substitute tax, they remain subject to the disclosure requirements of the Italian tax code.
+Furthermore, crypto-assets are subject to an annual Wealth Tax (IVCA) of 0.2% of their value as of December 31st, aligning digital holdings with standard financial wealth tax rates.

-The "Crypto-to-Crypto" Exchange**.
-In 2026, exchanging one digital asset for another (e.g., BTC for ETH) is generally not a taxable event, provided the assets have the same functions.
-However, Crypto-to-Fiat exits and the use of crypto for goods or services trigger immediate taxation.
-Furthermore, income from DeFi Procedures, Staking, or Lending often shifts from "miscellaneous income" to "Income from Capital", potentially triggering higher scrutiny and different withholding treatments from the Agenzia delle Entrate.
+Under the 2026 standards, the characterization of "Taxable Events" has become increasingly refined.
+Exchanging one digital asset for another (e.g., BTC for ETH) is generally not a taxable event, provided the assets serve the same functions.
+However, "Crypto-to-Fiat" exits and the use of digital assets for the purchase of goods or services trigger immediate taxation.
+Furthermore, income from DeFi procedures, such as staking or lending, is increasingly classified as "Income from Capital," subjecting it to higher scrutiny and specific withholding treatments from the Agenzia delle Entrate.

 Consult the Crypto Desk regarding your Disclosure

-PreviousCross-Border Wills & Succession: 2026 Brussels IV StrategyNextDeath Procedure & Medical Repatriation Italy 2026
+PreviousCross-Border Wills for Italy: The Choice of LawNextDeath Procedure & Medical Repatriation: Italy 2026

 How can we help?